 The course consists of two parts.
 In the first part the state of practice and established testing techniques will be discussed (following the curriculum of ISTQB - the Int.
 Software Testing Qualifications Board).
 The second part will be about new developments in research, with emphasis on model-based testing.
 Both parts will consist of regular lectures, guest lectures, exercise lectures, and homework assignments.

-Homework assignments and examination.
+Homework assignments (in groups of 2 students) and examination.